ArunanSS/cse15l-lab-reportss/labReport5.md

 ### Part 1

-Student(Nirrbhay Raghavan): Hi am having some issues with my code.
+Student(Rohit Rajesh): Hi am having some issues with my code.
 I ran the practice code from cse 11 and found a terminal output that needed me to run the bash file.
 I see an error in the file code.
 I don't know where to go from here, what should be the designated output and how should I get there.
 Can you help me find the error and also debug it.

 I included photos below with my code and error message that comes with it